Breton Fisherman's Prayer Plaque (MO 63.4861)

 Model of the Clipper Ship "Sea Witch"

-The Sea Witch was the first Clipper ship to go around Cape Horn to California in less than 100 days, and twice broke speed records from Canton to the United States.
+The Sea Witch was the first Clipper ship to go around Cape Horn to California in fewer than 100 days, and twice broke speed records from Canton, China to the United States.
 This ship model was part of President Kennedy's personal model collection.
 He displayed it in the Oval Office of the White House.

 John F. Kennedy Presidential Library and Museum, Boston, MA.
 Accession number MO 79.189